Ponggal is a holy festival which is celebrated for three consecutive days.

 It is the time to offer gratitude for the main essentials needs of living things, that is water, land, air.
 And not forgetting the graciousness of the sun, they offer the day’s prayer to Surian, the Sun god.

 The second day known as Mattu Ponggal, cows are worshipped and given the offerings.
-This is the time when villages decorate the cows and also the elders seek God’s blessing for their children.
-The cows are given a bath, their horns painted and they are decorated with garlands.
+This is the time when villages decorate the cows and also the elders seek God's blessing for their children.

 And on the third day known as Kanni Ponggal, young ladies prays for a good life and a dashing great husband.
-The young unmarried ladies wearing new clothes, gold and silver
+The young unmarried ladies wearing new clothes, gold and silver ornaments will have special prayers for their future marriage.

 Then we watch and sooth the fire to burn to boil the milk.
-As the milk overflows, we shrieks and shout “pongale oh pongale“.
+As the milk overflows, we shrieks and shout 'pongale oh pongale'.

 Bearing in mind that once the milk spills, it means prosperity and if the milk spills as the sun rises, it is a good sign for the family.